Barkhausen-Institut/hermespy/docssource/getting_started.rst

    :lines: 44-47

-After the generation of a new :doc:`SimulatedDrop<api/simulation/drop.SimulatedDrop>`, :class:`Evaluators<hermespy.core.monte_carlo.Evaluator>` may be used to conveniently extract performance information.
+After the generation of a new :doc:`SimulatedDrop<api/simulation/drop.SimulatedDrop>`, :class:`Evaluators<hermespy.core.pymonte.evaluation.Evaluator>` may be used to conveniently extract performance information.
 For instance, the bit error rate of the generated drop may be extracted by a :doc:`BitErrorEvaluator<api/modem/evaluators.ber>`:

 .. literalinclude:: ../_examples/getting_started/simulation.py